bwaggener/Lab_02_plasticwaste/lab-02.md

 level that works better for displaying the density curves for all continents.”

-Here is a density plot with a lower alpha to better display the data.
+Here is a density plot with a lower alpha (at .25) to better display the data.

 ``` r
 ggplot(